Stay up to date on cloud security news with Nightfall this November

 Read how hackers are targeting fintech companies, and what your company can do to better protect itself.

-Protecting Data in Snowflake is Easy with Nightfall’s API Platform
+Protecting Data in Snowflake is Easy with Nightfall’s Developer Platform

 Ever since Snowflake burst onto the scene in 2014, the company and the software has been massively influential in how we all think of storing and accessing data.
 Snowflake reached new heights in September when they launched the largest software IPO in history.
 Companies will be eager to plug in all their data into Snowflake, perhaps without considering the risks of who it could be shared with.